cklose2000/mcp_postgres_1/docs/crud-operations.md

 - Values are passed as parameters to prevent SQL injection
 - Operations use environment-based permissions to control access
 - Service key operations provide elevated privileges and should be carefully managed
+- Delete operations require filters to prevent accidental deletion of all records
+- Batch operations validate each individual operation before execution

 ## Testing